moorepants/learn-multibody-dynamics/holonomic-eom.rst

 We have three coordinates, only one of which is a generalized coordinate.
-I use ``q`` to hold the single generalized coordinate, ``qr`` for the two dependent coordinates, and ``qN`` as a column vector to hold all the coordinates;
-similarly for the generalized speeds.
+I use ``q`` to hold the single generalized coordinate, ``qr`` for the two dependent coordinates, and ``qN`` to hold all the coordinates; similarly for the generalized speeds.

 .. jupyter-execute::